imjamesruiz/ping/README.md

 # Habit Tracker App

-A simple full-stack application for tracking daily habits, built with React and Node.js.
+This is a simple full-stack application for helping people improve their lives by helping them track their daily habits.
+- Built with React, Node.js, and Chakra UI

 ## Features